jasp-stats/jaspAudit/inst/help/auditclassicalplanning.md

 | :---: | :---: | :---: |
 | R | 3 | 2 | 1 |

-These values of *R* are used to select default percentages for IR and CR.
-JASP for Audit handles the following default values for IR and CR:
+These values of *R* are used to set default percentages for IR and CR.
+The Audit module handles the following default values for IR and CR:

 - High: 100%
 - Medium: 60%
 - Low: 36%

-You can manually adjust the value of IR and CR by selecting the Custom option under the corresponding risk assessment.
+You can manually adjust the value of IR and CR by selecting the Custom option under the corresponding risk assessment, thus adjusting the risk factor *R*.

 ----